giovancombo/ParallelImageRenderer/README.md

 </p>
 <p align="center"><b>Figure 5b</b> <i>Performance analysis of different parallel implementations, with 50000 circles on a 1024x1024 canvas.
 Comparison of execution time and speedup and efficiency metrics.</i></p>

 One of the most notable aspects is the characteristic behavior of speedup, which shows a clear tendency towards saturation as the number of threads increases.
 Initially, increasing the number of threads produces a *nearly linear* growth of speedup.
 However, beyond 12 threads, the curve begins to flatten, reaching a plateau around 6-7x for the best configurations.
 This behavior is correlated with a consistent decrease of efficiency from high (about 80-90% with few threads) to very low values (below 20%) with 32-64 threads.
-This phenomenon is a clear demonstration of the *Amdahl's Law*: even in a theoretically highly parallelizable problem like this one, some parts of the program are inherently sequential (such as the initial sorting phase), and the parallelization overhead becomes increasingly significant as the number of threads increase.
+This phenomenon is a clear demonstration of *Amdahl's Law*: even in a theoretically highly parallelizable problem like this one, some parts of the program are inherently sequential (such as the initial sorting phase), and the parallelization overhead becomes increasingly significant as the number of threads increases.
 Consequently, there is a limit to the performance achievable through parallelization, and adding more threads beyond that limit may even lead to worse performances.

 #### False Sharing Analysis
 Interestingly, the implementation built to address false sharing through padding (at 32 or 64 bytes) shows a significantly worse performance, even compared to the inner loop `for` directive implementation.
 This suggests that the overhead introduced to manage false sharing outweighs the benefits of reducing this phenomenon.